 Impact Skate Club is a nonprofit organization with a focus on inclusion and personal development though skateboarding and education.
-The founder, Yash Presswalla, has been involved in skateboard programming for over 10 years, running a successful summer camp, an after-school program at St. Alban’s Boy’s and Girl’s Club, and prior to that, at S.H.
+The founder, Yash Presswalla, has been involved in skateboard programming for over 10 years, running a successful summer camp, an after-school program at St. Alban’s Boy’s and Girl’s Club, and prior to that, a lesson program and all-ages drop-in at S.H.
 Armstrong Community Centre in Toronto’s east end.

 Our primary goals are to spread skateboarding and its far-reaching benefits, make it accessible to children and youth of all socio-economic backgrounds, and use skateboarding as a vehicle to achieve social change.
 The three pillars of Impact are:

 – Integrated education: activities and discussions that range from building self-confidence, honing determination and perseverance, community development and stewardship, and intersections of skateboarding with art/music.

 – Opportunities for all children and youth to participate: through outreach and subsidies, we provide accessibility to programming for all children and youth, regardless of race, colour, gender, national origin, age, religion, creed, disability, sexual orientation, gender identity, or gender expression.

 – Establishing a grid for social justice: through discussion and action, demonstrating social responsibility and providing opportunities to become involved in worthwhile causes, both locally and in the global community.